 Microarchitecture is the way a given ISA is implemented in a specific processor.
 This means Computer Architecture is the combination of Microarchitecture and ISA.

 To simplify, RDNA and GCN are the codenames for both ISA and Microarchitecture for AMD GPUs.
 Navi is the codename for the GPUs made with these architectures.
-With that out of the way, it’s time to get technical.
+With that out of the way, it’s time to get intricate.

 Table of ContentsShow